openshift-cs/rosaworkshop/rosa-workshop/rosa/3-create_initial_admin.md

         $ oc whoami
         cluster-admin

+4. You can also confirm by running the following command.
+Only a cluster-admin user can run this without errors.

+        oc get all -n openshift-apiserver

-4. You can now use the cluster as an admin user, though it is highly recommended to set up an IdP.
+5. You can now use the cluster as an admin user, though it is highly recommended to set up an IdP.

 *[ROSA]: Red Hat OpenShift Service on AWS
 *[IdP]: Identity Provider